 The Sign of the Beaver

-Elizabeth George Speare’s Newbery Honor-winning survival story, The Sign Of The Beaver, is filled with wonderful detail about living in the wilderness in the 1700s.
+Elizabeth George Speare’s Newbery Honor-winning survival story, The Sign Of The Beaver, is filled with incredible detail about living in the wilderness in the 1700s.
 Now with an introduction by Joseph Bruchac.

 My Side of the Mountain

-My Side Of The Mountain tells the story of Sam.
-Terribly unhappy in his family’s crowded New York City apartment, Sam Gribley runs away to the solitude-and danger-of the mountains, where he finds a side of himself he never knew.
+My Side Of The Mountain tells the story of Sam who is terribly unhappy in his family’s crowded New York City apartment.
+Sam Gribley runs away to the solitude-and danger-of the mountains, where he finds a side of himself he never knew.

-At first, consumed by despair and self-pity, Brian slowly learns survival skills—how to make a shelter for himself, how to hunt and fish and forage for food, how to make a fire—and even finds the courage to start over from scratch when a tornado ravages his campsite.
-When Brian is finally rescued after fifty-four days in the wild, he emerges from his ordeal with new patience and maturity, and a greater understanding of himself and his parents.
+At first, he is consumed by despair and self-pity but Brian slowly learns survival skills.
+He learns how to make a shelter for himself, how to hunt and fish and forage for food, how to make a fire—and even finds the courage to start over from scratch when a tornado ravages his campsite.
+Brian is finally rescued after fifty-four days in the wild and emerges from his ordeal with new patience and maturity and a greater understanding of himself and his parents.

 The Swiss Family Robinson

-So, there you have it, the Redheaded Patti “Camping Books For Kids” top picks and I hope you and your family will enjoy them.
+So, there you have it, the Redheaded Patti “Camping Books For Kids” top picks.
+I hope you and your family will enjoy them.
 If I’ve missed a fabulous camping book for kids, please share it in the comments below.